AmarasingheV/Py_Firewall/README.md

 Troubleshooting

     Network Scan Issues:
-        Ensure nmap is installed and has proper permissions:

-chmod +x /usr/bin/nmap
+        Ensure nmap is installed and has proper permissions: chmod +x /usr/bin/nmap

-Verify the network range (e.g., 192.168.0.0/24) matches your network: bash
+Verify the network range (e.g., 192.168.0.0/24) matches your network:

     ip addr
     Check firewall.log for errors.

 Permission Errors: Run the script as root (sudo).
 Port Conflicts: Ensure port 5000 is free, or modify the port in firewall.py.